World-Check: History

+In 2009, World-Check acquired IntegraScreen.
 In 2011, World-Check received independent assurance under the International Standard on Assurance Engagements ISAE 3000.

-In 2011, Thomson Reuters acquired World-Check as a key component of their governance, risk management and compliance unit.
-In October 2018, Thomson Reuters closed a deal with The Blackstone Group, and as a result of this merger World-Check is owned by the new company, Refinitiv.
+Also in 2011, Thomson Reuters acquired World-Check for their governance, risk management, and compliance unit.
+In October 2018, Thomson Reuters closed a deal with The Blackstone Group and, as a result of this merger, World-Check is owned by Refinitiv, which, at the end of August 2023 changed its name to LSEG.